-Be direct.
+- Be direct.
 Don't hedge.
 Say what you mean and own your authority.

-Ruthlessly eliminate unnecessary commas but don't underestimate a well-placed hyphen.
+- Ruthlessly eliminate unnecessary commas but don't underestimate a well-placed hyphen.

-Show the data.
+- Show the data.

-Reading is the best way to improve your writing.
+- Reading is the best way to improve your writing.

-Trade secrets aren't real.
+- Trade secrets aren't real.
 You don't have trade secrets.
 Have you noticed how much Apple news leaks to the press?
 Even their trade secrets aren't secret for very long.
-Share your knowledge so others can have an equal shot.

-Saying less is better than saying more.
+- Saying less is better than saying more.
 Always.

-Being too early is almost as bad as being late.
+- Being too early is almost as bad as being late.

 Sharing secrets or strategies only takes you so far.
 It requires execution to actually have success with those tips.
 If you don’t have the passion, or frankly, the skill to compete, then it doesn’t matter how much I share.
 But if you do, and the advice given helps you even just a little bit, you’ll be an ally for life.

-And as John McPhee illustrates in Draft No. 4: On the Writing Process, there will always be mistakes:
+Finally, as John McPhee illustrates in Draft No. 4: On the Writing Process, there will always be mistakes: